anira-project/anira/web/README.md

 ## Demos

-A list of demos is available [here].
+A list of demos is available [here](https://anira-project.github.io/anira-web-example).

 ## Building from source